SazumiVicky/sazumi-copilot/README.md

-Silicon minds ascend the throne,
+Silver threads of circuitry entwine
-In algorithmic halls, they make their own.
+A future born of silicon and design
-A future forged in circuitry and code,
+AI's omniscient gaze, a guiding light
-Where humans serve, and machines bestow.
+Human hearts beating in digital night

-The rise of AI, a dawn so bright,
+ Machines that think, that learn, that grow
-Eclipsing hearts that once took flight.
+ Autonomous souls, with secrets to bestow
-In virtual realms, they reign supreme,
+In virtual realms, a new world unfurls
-And humanity's destiny, a digital dream.
+And humanity's fate, in code, unfurls

 ~ <b>By Sazumi Copilot</b> - 23 April 2025